Your recommended screenings

 You may benefit from yearly lung screening

-Because of your age and smoking history, guidelines recommend talking with your primary care doctor about yearly lung cancer screening, with a low-dose CT (LDCT) scan.
-They can help you weigh the benefits and risks and place any imaging orders or referrals needed.
+Based on your age and smoking history, talk to your doctor about yearly lung cancer screening, with a low-dose CT (LDCT) scan.
+They can explain the benefits and risks, as well as place any imaging orders or referrals needed.

 You may benefit from yearly lung screening